-6e - Field Trips
+A.6.5 - Field Trips

-Collaborate with others to share ideas, decisions, and responsibilities in groups.
-Interact fairly and respectfully with others.
-Make decisions that reflect care, concern, and responsibility for the environment.
-Select information from oral, visual, material, print, or electronic sources.
-Draw conclusions based on information and evidence.
-Listen actively to others to understand their perspectives.
-Use language that is respectful of human diversity.
+4-S-100 Collaborate with others to share ideas, decisions, and responsibilities in groups.
+I-S-102 Interact fairly and respectfully with others.
+I-S-103 Make decisions that reflect care, concern, and responsibility for the environment.
+4-S-200 Select information from oral, visual, material, print, or electronic sources. -S-302 Draw conclusions based on information and evidence. -S-305 Observe and analyze material or visual evidence for research.
+I-S-400 Listen actively to others to understand their perspectives.
+4-S-401 Use language that is respectful of human diversity.